-Lane Alexander (Founder and Director, Chicago Human Rhythm Project) is a world-renowned master teacher, performer, choreographer, producer, advocate, and community organizer.
+Lane Alexander (Founder and Director, Chicago Human Rhythm Project) is a master teacher, performer, choreographer, producer, advocate, and community organizer.
 He has led CHRP for 30 years during which time CHRP grew to become the first year-round presenting institution in the U.S. dedicated to American tap and contemporary percussive arts.
 Under his direction, CHRP programs have grown to include the American Rhythm Center in Chicago’s historic Fine Arts Building on Michigan Avenue, the City-wide percussive dance festival, STOMPING GROUNDS, the oldest and most comprehensive festival of American tap, Rhythm World, free arts education programs in Chicago Public Schools, We ALL Got Rhythm, and its resident ensemble, Stone Soup Rhythms.

 Lane has been a prolific choreographer, director, and producer throughout his career and is one of the foremost experts on Morton Gould and Danny Daniel’s Tap Dance Concerto.
 He performed the Tap Dance Concerto at Carnegie Hall with the New York Pops (Skitch Henderson) and again as a part of ASCAP’s tribute to Morton Gould at the request of the Gould family; the Royal Festival Hall with the London Philharmonic (Rachel Worby) attended by the Queen of England; Lincoln Center's Avery Fisher Hall with the Little Orchestra Society (David Allen Miller); Chicago’s Symphony Center with the Chicago Sinfonietta (Paul Freeman) and the Pritzker Pavilion with the Grant Park Symphony Orchestra (Christopher Bell); and the St. Louis Symphony Orchestra (David Robertson); among many others.
 He recorded the Concerto with the Czech National Symphony Orchestra and was part of a rare performance of the work as a trio with Fred Strickler and Sam Weber at the Long Beach Arena with Long Beach Symphony (Michael Krajewski).
 Lane conceived and co-produced the Emmy-nominated PBS/ITVS/WTTW documentary JUBA!
 Masters of Tap and Percussive Dance (1998-2000), and directed the first full-length tap concert at the John F. Kennedy Center for the Performing Arts in a major hall.
 He directed the tap-percussive dance ensemble BAM!, which represented the U.S. at the 5th Beijing Contemporary Dance Festival, the Gala de Estrellas Internacionales de Danza in Caracas, and toured for the Jazz at Lincoln Center’s regional jazz program.